3.1: Academic Records Privacy of Student Information and Consent to Use of Photographic Images

-The notations used on official University transcripts are pass (+), incomplete (I), continuing (N), exempt (EX) and grade not reported (GNR).
+The notations used on official University transcripts for required MD program courses are pass (+), incomplete (I), continuing (N), exempt (EX) and grade not reported (GNR).
 Students may order transcripts through Axess.
+Courses taken outside of the MD program will follow grading guidelines applicable to those courses.

-Note: Beginning in Clerkship Period 1, 2010, all students taking required clerkships will be evaluated using the Criterion Based Evaluation System (CBES) model and will be eligible for a Pass With Distinction (PWD) notation on the Medical School Performance Evaluation (MSPE) (the PWD notation applies only to required clerkships; it does not apply to elective clerkships or pre-clerkship courses).
+Note: Beginning in Clerkship Period 1, 2010-11, all students taking required clerkships will be evaluated using the Criterion Based Evaluation System (CBES) model.
+From Period 1, 2010-11 to Period 8, 2019-20, students were eligible for a Pass With Distinction (PWD) notation on the Medical School Performance Evaluation (MSPE).
+The PWD notation applied only to required clerkships; it did not apply to elective clerkships or pre-clerkship courses.
+PWD notations have not been offered since Period 9, 2019-20 and will not be offered during academic years 2022-23 and 2023-24.

 The School of Medicine Registrar’s Office establishes a file for each student to collect data and to provide assistance to Advising Deans in counseling and in preparing the Medical Student Performance Evaluation (MSPE).
 The file contains confidential information, which is available to the following parties with legitimate educational interests without prior permission from the student: